Yuer-yuan/Algorithm/README.md

   - a **spanning tree** of a connected graph is a tree that contains all vertices of that graph
 - **density**: if number of edges is within a small constant factor of `V`, **sparse**; otherwise, **dense**
 - **bipartite** graph
+- vertices v and w are **strongly connnected** if there is both a directed path from v to w and a directed path from w to v
+  - a strong component is a maximal subset of **strongly-connected** vertices
+  -

 order-of-growth performance for typical `Graph` implementations